What is Naloxone?

 -

-Failure to respond to command
+Failure to respond to a command

 -